PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 Like word of mouth, _consistently_ positive user feedback is an indicator of product-market fit.
 There's a decent chance you're onto a winner when people tell you they can't live without your product.

-To this end, the [PMF Survey](https://pmfsurvey.com/) is a twist on the classic Net Promoter Score (NPS), but it's designed _specifically_ for finding product-market fit, and creating a feedback loop for user feedback.
+The [PMF Survey](https://pmfsurvey.com/) is a twist on the classic Net Promoter Score (NPS), but it's designed _specifically_ for finding product-market fit.

 Created by entrepreneur Sean Ellis, the core question (among others) it asks is: